UNISvalbard/Geo-SfM/_sources/content/lessons/suppl_dgnss/dgnss_data_downloading.md

-# Downloading and PPK dGNSS data
+# Downloading base station dGNSS data

 For post processing of the acquired dGNSS data in the field we require additional data from a base station.
 At UNIS we have access to the Longyearbyen base station data ("LYRS") through kartverket.